-There are many reasons why Switzerland and in particular Canton Ticino, attract an evergrowing number of people, who transfer their residence there and see migration as a concrete and valuable opportunity.
+There are many reasons why Switzerland and in particular Canton Ticino, attract an ever-growing number of people, who transfer their residence there and see migration as a concrete and valuable opportunity.
 Here are a few:

 - High competitiveness.
-Switzerland can, in fact boast to be listed, in the past few years, as the first in the World in terms of competitiveness, in conformity with the 2016-2017 census of the World Economic Forum; - A strategic position in the centre of Europe; - A high quality of life; - Political stability, the certainty of the rule of law and the possibility of being able to benefit from a collaborative relationship between the taxpayer and the public administration; - Social peace; - A multilingual and highly qualified workforce; - A favourable fiscal system, - An efficient infrastructure and transport system, - The protection of the private sphere.
+Switzerland can, in fact boast to be listed, in the past few years, among the World top positions in terms of competitiveness, according to the ranking released annually by the World Economic Forum; - A strategic position in the centre of Europe; - A high quality of life; - Political stability, the certainty of the rule of law and the possibility of being able to benefit from a collaborative relationship between the taxpayer and the public administration; - Social peace; - A multilingual and highly qualified workforce; - A favourable fiscal system; - An efficient infrastructure and transport system; - The protection of the private sphere.